wick3dr0se/fml/README.md

 <h1><a href="https://github.com/wick3dr0se/fml">fml</a> - file manager lite</h1>
 <p>Written in BASH v5+, <code>fml</code> is coded with heavy bashisms not intended for portability. <code>fml</code> is wrote in very clean, minimal BASH and requires no external dependencies. <code>Fml</code> is a TUI written in raw VT100 ANSI escape sequences

-Some people ask, 'Why not stick to `ncurses`?
+You may wonder, 'Why not stick to `ncurses`?
 That's what it's made for' ..Well, because we don't need to and each invocation of `tput` adds 10-15ms to execution time.
 Also `ncurses` is less portable than ANSI escape sequences.
 Why would we?</p>

 <img src="https://shields.io/badge/made-with%20%20bash-green?style=flat-square&color=d5c4a1&labelColor=1d2021&logo=gnu-bash">
 <img src=https://img.shields.io/badge/Maintained%3F-yes-green.svg></img>